Transgender powerlifter asks Minnesota Supreme Court to let her compete in women's events

 In an indication of the intense interest in the Minnesota case, numerous athletes and organizations on both sides filed friend-of-the-court briefs, including former tennis champion Martina Navratilova, who was part of a group of 83 female athletes backing USA Powerlifting’s position.
 One of the organizations backing Cooper is the locally based LGBTQ+ rights group Gender Justice.

-The Minnesota Human Rights Act contains broad protections against discrimination, including on the basis of sex defined broadly, and was updated last year to specifically include gender identity.
+The Minnesota Human Rights Act contains broad protections against discrimination, including on the basis of sex defined broadly, and was updated last year to specifically include gender identity, when the Legislature also made Minnesota a refuge for young people coming from other states for gender-affirming care.

-“The widespread support for Cooper and trans inclusion in sports only underscores that discrimination has no place in sports or society,” Jess Braverman, legal director at Gender Justice, said in a statement before oral arguments in the case.
-“No one should be denied the opportunity to pursue their dreams and ambitions simply because of who they are.”
+“We believe in the right to live free from discrimination, and to pursue one’s dreams, whether that’s excelling in athletics, advancing in a career, or simply living openly as your own authentic self,” state Sen. Erin Maye Quade, who serves as an adviser to Gender Justice, told reporters after the hearing.
+“Minnesota has long been a leader in advancing justice.
+And we are proud to be a trans refuge state, providing hope and support amid a national landscape that has grown increasingly hostile to transgender people.”

 The justices took the case under advisement and did not say when they would rule.
 Since the legal arguments were based largely on how the courts should interpret Minnesota law, the eventual decision won’t set a binding precedent for other states.
 But courts elsewhere faced with similar issues could choose to draw on the legal reasoning behind it.